 Have lots of data that simply won't look good in a list?
-A responsive, sortable table might be the right approach.
+A responsive table might be the right approach.

 Creating A Table

 If you're the type of person who likes to keep things simple, we recommend that you add your table by simply inserting one through our page editor.